whoiscadenyoung/Scavenge-Project/README.md

 * `-s str` or `--solve=str`	Solve the game, instead of playing interactively. str must be greedy, nBrute, sBrute, or best.

 ## Scavenge Mechanics
-For the milestone, you must implement the basic mechanics of Scavenge.
-You are given the following type aliases to differentiate all the strings you will be handling.

-                   type Hand = [Char]
-                type Dictionary = [String]
-                type Move = String
-                type Play = [Move]

-We break the mechanics of the game into the following areas:
-Scoring a move (a single string) or a play (a list of moves).
+* Scoring a move (a single string) or a play (a list of moves).
-Making a move.
+* Making a move.
 This involves updating a hand by removing all the letters of a move from the hand.
-Note a letter may occur multiple times in a hand.
-You should only remove it once for each time that letter occurs in the move.
-Determining if a move/play if valid.
+* Determining if a move/play if valid.
 For a move of a string to be valid, the string must be a word (in a dictionary), and the hand must be able to make the string.
-Note that a letter may occur multiple times in a string.
+* Note that a letter may occur multiple times in a string.
 For the play to be valid, that letter must occur at least that many times in the hand.
-Determining all the independently valid moves for a given hand and dictionary.
+* Determining all the independently valid moves for a given hand and dictionary.
 Since the moves are independent, using letters from the hand to make one move does not exclude these letters from being used in a different way for a different move.

 ## Solving Scavenge
 Each solver takes a dictionary and a hand, and return a play that does well.
 Only the last solver is guaranteed to return the best possible play.